 How infections in the mouth cause bad breath

-Infections in the mouth can cause tissue destruction and decay, which both will conjure up quite the stench.
+Infections in the mouth can cause tissue destruction and decay, which will conjure up quite an odour.

 Oral surgery wounds and their contribution to bad breath